Review: The Final Act Of Juliette Willoughby

 Looks Like Books contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these affiliate links I may receive compensation at no extra cost to you.
 See my Disclaimer to learn more.

 If someone had told me that a thriller involving surrealist art, missing paintings, and 1930s Paris would end up being one of my favorite reads of the year, I might’ve raised a skeptical eyebrow.
 Because surrealist art is just not my thing.
-But, The Final Act of Juliette Willoughby had me hooked from page one.
+But The Final Act of Juliette Willoughby had me hooked from page one.

 Key Takeaways: The Final Act of Juliette Willoughby

-Publisher’s Synopsis of The Final Act Of Juliette Willoughby
+What It’s About – The Final Act Of Juliette Willoughby

 What I Liked